Course Syllabus

 Structure

-The course follows these principles of teaching Data Science
+The course follows these principles of teaching Data Science:

 • Integrate computing into every aspect of the course